codeleg/C---CharacterGenerator/If 2 scripts are comparedREADME.md

 # CharacterGenerator
 Modules and a professional approach for Character Generator in games

-Why the First Script (Your Current Script) Works for You
+Why the First Script (FirstGenerator) Works for You
 Simplicity:

 The CharacterGenerator script is straightforward, with clear and explicit variable assignments for each body part.